ovotech/circleci-orbs/jaws-journey-deploy/README.md

 ### tf-plan-java
 **Description**

-This step is the same as [tf-plan](#tf-plan) but installs adoptopenjdk in order to allow avro keystore and truststore to be created.
+This step is the same as [tf-plan](#tf-plan) but installs adoptopenjdk in order to allow java keystore and truststore to be created.

 ### tf-apply-java
 **Description**

-This step is the same as [tf-apply](#tf-apply) but installs adoptopenjdk in order to allow avro keystore and truststore to be created.
+This step is the same as [tf-apply](#tf-apply) but installs adoptopenjdk in order to allow java keystore and truststore to be created.

 ### notify-shipit